 Just as you may have upgraded your kitchen, Tupperware has updated its classic containers in recent years.
 Their line now includes such innovations as vented lids, "on-the-go" sets and new container shapes that make almost any food portable.
 Although they're produced some unitaskers (like an egg-server tray), Tupperware maintains their classic cache while dabbling in new, modern designs, so we give them an A for effort.
 Rubbermaid, one of their bigger competitors, has added some great utilitarian items to their food storage line, but when it comes to pretty colors and cute designs, we think Tupperware is still leading the pack.

 Simply the Best

 Health concerns aside, many people still like plastic for its shatter-proof durability.
 But when it comes to plastic containers, does Tupperware still reign supreme in the quality department?

 The popular cooking show “America’s Test Kitchen” recently put an assortment of plastic containers to the test.
-They got the best results with containers that replaced the simple press-down lid of traditional Tupperware with a silicon gasket and snap-down flaps that allow the lid to tightly grip the base and seal in freshness.
-Tupperware brand products were not included in the test, but we mention the in this context because Tupperware (unlike Rubbermaid) does not offer a snap-lid-and-gasket-style container, which was the winner.
+They got the best results with containers that replaced the simple press-down lid of traditional Tupperware with a silicone gasket and snap-down flaps that allow the lid to tightly grip the base and seal in freshness.
+Tupperware brand products were not included in the test, but we mention them in this context because Tupperware (unlike Rubbermaid) does not offer a snap-lid-and-gasket-style container, which was the winner.